What is Hephaistos god of?

-Hephaistos (heh-FAIS-toss) is the blacksmith god, the god of volcanoes and hot fires and smelting metal ore to make iron.
+The Greek god Hephaistos (heh-FAIS-toss) is the blacksmith god, the god of volcanoes and hot fires and smelting metal ore to make iron.
 People said he lived inside volcanoes, and when they erupted it was because Hephaistos was moving around.

 Hephaistos was Hera‘s son.
 He had no father, just as Zeus’ daughter Athena had no mother.
-People said that Zeus (or maybe Hera) had thrown Hephaistos off Mount Olympus down to earth.
+People said that Hera’s brother and husband Zeus (or maybe Hera herself) had thrown Hephaistos off Mount Olympus down to earth.

 Then he crawls on the earth instead of walking with his head high like a sky god.
 Of course the god of volcanoes would have to be an earth god and not a sky god, because volcanoes are inside the earth.

 In this image, he’s not having any trouble with his legs.
 But gods don’t have to be totally consistent.
 They’re ideas, not real people.
-Just like Batman can have different powers in different movies, so can Hephaistos.
+Just like Superman can have different powers in different movies, so can Hephaistos.

 Learn by doing: visit a blacksmith forge